gavinconran/ArtNet/ArtNet_Supporting_Documentation/README.md

 # Mathematics and Computer Science
-There are a number of revision/background papers grouped according to mathematicians and scientists from the past:
+There are a number of revision/background papers grouped according to thinkers and practioners from the past:
 * Fourier
 * Gauss
 * Newton